flightaware/casstcl/README.md

 - Ad-hoc queries in CQL
 - Supports prepared statements
 - Supports batches
-- Supports all types Cassandra collections
+- Supports all types of Cassandra collections
 - Compatible with binary protocol version 1 and 2
 - Supports authentication via credentials using SASL PLAIN
 - Supports SSL